PAR HOPERS CONSTITUTION & BY LAWS

 ARTICLE III – Officers

 The CLUB officers shall be President, Vice President, Treasurer, Secretary, Head Starter, and Statistician.
 The President and Vice President shall be elected Board members.
 The appointed members may serve unlimited years as approved annually by the Board.
+The elected Board members may serve only 3 consecutive years.

 ARTICLE IV – Board of Directors